BMrnice/Bmrnice/README.md

 Here are some ideas to get you started:
 -->
+My name is Magnilson Moreira from Brazil (🇧🇷).
 - 🔭 I’m currently working on personal projects
 - 🌱 I’m currently learning HTML5, CSS3, JavaScript
 - 👯 I’m looking to collaborate on another projects